-7. Permissions and Copyright
+Permissions and Copyright

-It is the responsibility as author(s) to ensure that they have obtained any permissions to reproduce any part of another work.
-If a submitted article contains extracts from other works, especially figures, tables, poetry, etc., the authors of the submitted manuscript need to ensure that respective authors and publishers are contacted to gain permission, before the final version of the manuscript is submitted.
+It is your responsibility as author to ensure that you have obtained any permissions to reproduce any part of another work.
+If your article contains extracts from other works, especially figures, tables, poetry, etc., please contact the authors and publishers to seek permission, before submitting the final version.
 If primary research data is to be included, research participants should have signed a consent form.